ldhertert/harness-cli/README.md

 _See code: [src/commands/application/list.ts](https://github.com/ldhertert/harness-cli/blob/v0.9.4/src/commands/application/list.ts)_

-## `harness application:update NAMEORID`
+## `harness application:update`

 Update an application

 ```
 USAGE
-  $ harness application:update NAMEORID
+  $ harness application:update

-ARGUMENTS
-  NAMEORID  The current name or id of the application

 OPTIONS
-  -s, --silent                         Supress stdout logging
+  -n, --nameOrId=nameOrId      (required) The current name or id of the application
   --branch=branch              The branch name to use for git sync
   --description=description    The new description of the application.
-If omitted, the value will remain
+If omitted, the value will remain unchanged.
-                                       unchanged.

   --gitConnector=gitConnector  The name or id of the git connector to use for git sync

-  --harnessAccountId=harnessAccountId  The Harness Account Id.
-Can also be set via HARNESS_ACCOUNT environment
-                                       variable.

-  --harnessApiKey=harnessApiKey        The Harness API Key.
-Can also be set via HARNESS_API_KEY environment variable.

-  --managerUrl=managerUrl              [default: https://app.harness.io] The Harness Manager URL.
-Can also be set via
-                                       HARNESS_MANAGER_URL environment variable

-  --name=name                          The new name of the application.
+  --newName=newName            The new name of the application.
 If omitted, the value will remain unchanged.
   --syncEnabled                Whether or not git sync should be enabled.
-If omitted, the value will remain
+If omitted, the value will remain unchanged.
-                                       unchanged.

 ALIASES
   $ harness app:update